Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - medicines (such as tacrolimus, pimecrolimus or calcipotriol)

-- Re-pigmentation uses surgery to transfer your own pigment cells to the areas affected by vitiligo.
+- Re-pigmentation — using surgery to move your own pigment cells to the areas affected by vitiligo.

-- Depigmentation, which involves removing pigment from remaining areas of unaffected skin to create a consistent skin colour if you have widespread vitiligo.
+- Depigmentation — removing pigment from unaffected skin to create a consistent skin colour if you have widespread vitiligo.

-A dermatologist can help you treat and manage your vitiligo if it bothers you.
+A dermatologist (skin doctor) can help you take care of your vitiligo if it bothers you.

 Resources and support

-You can receive support and information from the Vitiligo Association of Australia for people with vitiligo.
+You can get support and information from the Vitiligo Association of Australia for people with vitiligo.